The dangers of public Wi-Fi

 Despite being backed by the Russian government, these hackers’ tools of choice aren’t much different than what the average hacker-thief would use to steal your credit card info.
 Some of the devices they used can be ordered online by anyone for just $100.

-MITM (Man-In-The-Middle) attacks: Many of the hackers’ targets were specific institutions or people.
+- MITM (Man-In-The-Middle) attacks: Many of the hackers’ targets were specific institutions or people.
 These can be tough to target from thousands of miles away, but if you’re sitting in an unmarked car right outside a hotel or laboratory, it suddenly becomes very easy!
 And that’s exactly what the hackers did.
-By using a Pineapple WiFi device, they could pose as legitimate networks and trick devices into connecting to them and using their internet (click here to learn about other common hacking methods).
+By using a Pineapple Wi-Fi device, they could pose as legitimate networks and trick devices into connecting to them and using their internet.
 Then, they can scan any information sent by users over unsecured connections.
 All it takes is one unsecured user with the right credentials for the hackers to gain access to the internal system and take or sabotage any data they want.

 Myths this case debunks